happywork/wordpress-login/README.md

 })();
 </script>
 ```
-If you would like to learn more about how the above script works, please visit the [Global Input Platform page](https://globalinput.co.uk/global-input-app/platform)
+If you would like learn more about how the above script works, please visit the [Global Input Platform page](https://globalinput.co.uk/global-input-app/platform)